 - 5 years

 - Delivery type

-We have taught chemical engineering for over 50 years.
-The Times Good University Guide 2021 ranked us 1st in Scotland and 4th in the UK for chemical engineering, and 95% of recent graduates were in work or further study 15 months after graduating.
+Heriot-Watt has taught chemical engineering for over 50 years.
+The Times Good University Guide 2022 ranked us 1st in Scotland and 3rd in the UK for chemical engineering, and 95% of recent graduates were in work or further study 15 months after graduating.

 The 2021 National Student Survey ranked Heriot-Watt University as 1st in Scotland and 5th in the UK for Chemical, Process and Energy Engineering, based on students’ overall satisfaction with our degrees.

 The Times and Sunday Times Good University Guide 2022 ranked Heriot-Watt University as 1st in Scotland and 3rd in the UK for Chemical Engineering.

 Our MEng in Chemical Engineering provides students with both the theory and practical application expected by industry.
 We have strong links with professional communities, allowing us to enhance the career prospects of our graduates.

 This is a highly employable degree.
 95% of graduates were in work or further study 15 months after graduating and 90% of those were in highly skilled work, according to the Graduate Outcomes Survey sited on Discover Uni.

 The MEng programme is a five-year degree which shares the same first four years with the BEng programme.
 You choose which route to follow at the end of your 4th year, giving you the flexibility to decide which degree best suits your career ambitions.